Caden-H/Galaga/README.md

 ### Technical Description

 This project was created using React and JavaScript.
-The game was created using the React Hooks API.
 The game uses a canvas element to display the game.
 The canvas is a 2D element, so the game is displayed in 2D.
-The game also uses the React Context API to share state between multiple components.
-The game uses the React Router API to navigate between pages.
-The game uses the React Spring API to animate the game.